wso2/docs-is/en/docs/guides/access-delegation/invoke-oauth-introspection-endpoint.md

 ## Invoking the endpoint for the super tenant

-Use the following cURL commands given in the following sections to invoke the OAuth introspection endpoint for the super tenant users.
+Use the cURL commands given in the following sections to invoke the OAuth introspection endpoint for the super tenant users.

 !!! tip